 Back Injury

-Back injuries are among the most common types of personal injuries, affecting individuals across all walks of life.
-From minor strains to severe conditions requiring surgical intervention, understanding the nuances of back injuries is crucial for both victims and legal professionals.
-At Baumgartner Law Firm, we are committed to providing our clients with the information they need to navigate the complexities of back injury claims.
+Back injuries are among the most common personal injuries, affecting individuals from all walks of life.
+From minor strains to severe conditions requiring surgical intervention, understanding the nuances of back injuries is crucial for both victims and insurance claims.
+Serious injury to your back often happens in car and truck accidents.
+At Baumgartner Law Firm, our Houston spinal cord injury lawyer is committed to providing you with top-notch legal representation to maximize spinal cord damage compensation.

 1. Acute Injuries

-Acute injuries to the back often occur suddenly, usually due to a specific incident or trauma.
+Acute injuries to the back often occur suddenly, usually due to a specific incident or trauma like an auto accident.
 These injuries can result from falls, car accidents, or sports-related incidents.
 Common acute injuries include:

 2. Chronic Injuries